Skip to content

 • Use /review to start a code review.
 In a non-empty session, Builder opens that review in a fresh child session.
 After the review finishes, you can use /back to teleport to the original session.

-• /name will set your session name in the picker and terminal title.
+• /name <new-name> will set your session name in the picker and terminal title.

 • /autocompaction will toggle compaction, and /compact will trigger one.
 If autocompact is off, you can go above 100% context usage if model allows it.
-Going above 100% will incur additional costs.
+Going above 100% will cost more and degrade model performance.

 • Run /status to get detailed info about the session.